nileshpatil6/claude-code-proxy/README.md

 The following Gemini models are supported with automatic `gemini/` prefix handling:
 - gemini-2.5-pro-preview-03-25
 - gemini-2.0-flash

+#### A4F Models
+The following A4F models are supported with automatic `a4f/` prefix handling:
+- a4f/chatgpt-4o-latest

 ### Model Prefix Handling
 The proxy automatically adds the appropriate prefix to model names: